ziap/ziap.github.io/content/blog/parallel-array/index.md

 ```

 With the `Item<T>` generic type, we can implement the `get`, `set`, `push`,
 `pop` methods.
-I'll only show the method signature, the implementation is the
+I'll only show the method signature; the implementation is the
 same as above.

 ```ts